khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 - **Example:** A merge request approval is required when a security report contains a new vulnerability of high, critical, or unknown severity.
 [Learn more.](#)

+When you use `Learn more.`, also add an [aria-label](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA8) with an expanded description for screen reader users.

+- **Example:** Learn more about creating an issue.

 ### External links

 If the help content is outside of the GitLab instance (for example, content at about.gitlab.com), make that clear in the link text.